Periodontics in Gig Harbor, WA

 Gingivitis can be challenging to identify if the patient’s case is mild.
 They might not experience any discomfort or noticeable symptoms.
 In more severe cases, a patient might see:

 As for periodontitis, the signs or symptoms might include swollen or puffy gums, dark purple or red gums, tender gums, and gums that bleed easily.
 Beyond those symptoms, the patient might notice:

-At SoundBridge Dental Arts & Sleep Therapy, we can eliminate gingivitis—assuming that we identify it early enough.
+At SoundBridge Dental Arts, we can eliminate gingivitis—assuming that we identify it early enough.
 In regards to periodontitis, Dr. Bloomquist will need to clean the patient’s smile and prevent the disease from attacking their bone.
 There are multiple forms of treatment, both surgical and non-surgical, that she can utilize depending on the severity of the condition.

 For less severe cases of gum disease, Dr. Bloomquist might advise her patients to use non-surgical treatments to reclaim a healthy smile.
 Some of these treatments include:

 Cases of severe gum disease may require surgery.
 Dr. Bloomquist can use specific procedures to heal the infected teeth and gums, including: